-TechNet supports policies that are technology neutral and that foster and promote a climate for innovation in clean energy supply and demand.
+TechNet supports policies that are technology-neutral and that foster and promote a climate for innovation in clean energy supply and demand.
 This allows companies to create, thrive, and compete in the United States and around the globe.
-While the primary focus of the Energy Committee will be state energy programs, the nature of energy policy and politics requires an integrated state-federal approach.

 TechNet’s state program supports the following principles: